konfound-project/konfound/joss-paper/paper.md

 For this example, we will use the `concord1` dataset built into the `konfound` package.
 This dataset comes from a study that examines the causal mechanism behind household water conservation in a U.S. city.

-We will model estimate the effect of the following variables on household water consumption in 1981:
+We will estimate the effect of the following variables on household water consumption in 1981:

 - household water consumption in 1980 (`water80`)
 - household income (`income`)